-/We (NRIC No./Passport No ./Co.
-No

-(FULL NAME IN BLOCK LETTERS) ·

-of

-JI (ADDRESS)

-being a member/members of SCC HOLDINGS BERHAD (511477-A), hereby appoint

-Nam e of Proxy NRIC No./Passport No. % of Shareholding to be Represented
+Name of Proxy NRIC No./Passport No. % of Shareholding to be Represented Address

-Addr ess

-and/c or failing him/her

-Nam e of Proxy NRIC No./Passport No. % of Shareholding to be Represented
+Name of Proxy NRIC No./Passport No. % of Shareholding to be Represented Address

-Addr ess

-ORD 1.
-INARY RESOLUTIONS Payment of Directors' Fees FOR AGAINST

-2. Re-election of Dato' Ismail bin Hamzah 1

-3. Re-election of Datuk Wira Dr. Goy Hon

-4. Re-election of Mr Cher Lip Chun 6

-5. Re-appointment of Auditors

-6. Retention of Dato' Ismail bin Hamzah a as Independent Director

-7. Retention of Dato' Dr. Choong Tuck Yev •

-8. Retention of Datuk Wira Dr. Goy Hong ·

-9. Authority to issue shares pursuant to S Sections 75 and 76 of the Companies Act, 20 16
+ORDINARY RESOLUTIONS AGAINST 1.
+Payment of Directors' Fees 2.
+Re-election of Dato' Ismail bin Hamzah 3.
+Re-election of Datuk Wira Dr. Goy Hong Boon 4.
+Re-election of Mr Cher Lip Chun 5.
+Re-appointment of Auditors 6.
+Retention of Dato' Ismail bin Hamzah as Independent Director 7.
+Retention of Dato' Dr. Choong Tuck Yew as Independent Director 8.
+Retention of Datuk Wira Dr. Goy Hong Boon as Independent Director 9.
+Authority to issue shares pursuant to Sections 75 and 76 of the Companies Act, 2016

-from se indicate with an "X" in the space provivoting at his discretion.) ided on how you wish to cast your vote.
-If yo
+(Please indicate with an "X" in the space provided on how you wish to cast your vote.
+If you do not do so, the proxy will vote or abstain from voting at his discretion.)

-Signature(s) of member(s)

-nember of the Company entitled to attend ar nd vote at this meeting may appoint one or more re shall be no restriction as to the qualification of t